Expat Exchange

 When we asked about emergency services, members in Japan wrote:

 "You for an ambulance by dialing 119.
 Tokyo is a huge city so I cannot give a recommendation on the best hospitals, as there are a lot of hospitals to choose from and they vary in their care and speciality.
-I would advise someone to find a hospital that provides English support if they are not comfortable communicating solely in Japanese," said one expat living in Tokyo.
+I would advise someone to find a hospital that provides English support if they are not comfortable communicating solely in Japanese," wrote one expat.

 "Emergency services are common and can be accessed by calling 119 for a fire or ambulance and 110 for police.
 I am a 20 minute public transit ride away from several different hospitals, or a 10 minute drive.
 The best hospitals in the city are The University of Tokyo Hospital and St. Luke's International Hospital.
-I am unfamiliar with their care as I have not had to visit yet," mentioned one expat in Tokyo.
+I am unfamiliar with their care as I have not had to visit yet," commented one expat who moved to Tokyo.

 Will I need to travel to see a specialist?